 The Internal Audit Department mission is to provide independent and objective assurance and consulting services designed to add value and improve the University's operations.
 Internal Audit assists others in the effective discharge of their responsibilities by furnishing evaluations of departmental activities, recommendations for improvements in systems and procedures, and other information designed to promote effective controls.
 Internal Audit strives to help the University accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, controls and governance processes.

-The Internal Audit Department is authorized by the Finance/Audit Committee of the Board of Trustees and the vice president for Business Affairs to provide a comprehensive program of internal audits, consulting services, and assurance activities throughout the University.
+The Internal Audit Department is authorized by the Finance/Audit Committee of the Board of Trustees and the vice president for Finance and Administration to provide a comprehensive program of internal audits, consulting services, and assurance activities throughout the University.
 Internal Audit has full, free, and unrestricted access to all records (manual and electronic), physical properties, and personnel relevant to any subject under review.
 All documents and information given to Internal Audit will be handled in the same prudent manner that the University expects of the employees normally accountable for them.

 The Internal Audit Department has neither direct responsibility for, nor management authority over, any of the operations or staff that are, or may be, reviewed.
 Accordingly, Internal Audit does not develop or write policies or procedures that it may be called upon to evaluate.
 The staff may review draft materials developed by management for propriety and/or completeness and may provide advice and make recommendations about any issues identified as a result of a review or audit.
 However, Internal Audit cannot establish policy or require implementation of any of its recommendations.
 Implementation of action plans, or the risks of not doing so, remains at management's discretion.